w3c/w3c-website-redesign-documentation/_wireframes/about-w3c.md

 -  link: View all Members

 H2: Join us
--  image tbc

 H3: Become a member
+-  image
 -  short paragraph
 -  link: become a member

-Image: tbc

 H3: Careers
+-  image
 -  short paragraph
 -  link: See all career opportunities

 H2: Our recent activities
--  image tbc

 H3: News
+-  image
--  short paragraph
+-  short paragraph on a recent news item
 -  link: read more

 H2: Want to know more?